Engine block: Crankcase

 The crankcase is the structure that houses the crankshaft.
 As with cylinder blocks, this is primarily an integrated component in modern engines.

 Materials

-Engine blocks are normally cast from either cast iron or an aluminium alloy.
-Aluminium blocks are much lighter in weight and transfer heat more effectively to coolant, but iron blocks retain some advantages, such as durability and reduced thermal expansion.
+Engine blocks are typically cast from either cast iron or an aluminium alloy.
+Aluminium blocks are much lighter and transfer heat more effectively to coolant, but iron blocks retain some advantages, such as durability and reduced thermal expansion.